JamJestJam/CodersSchool/STL/readme.md

 ### Lookup functions

-`count` - returns the number of elements in a container that satisfy the predicate.<br />
+- `count` - Returns the number of elements in a container that satisfy the predicate.
-`find` - finds elements with key equals to the given value.<br />
+- `find` - Finds elements with keys equal to the given value.
-`contains` - check if elements with that key exist in the container.<br />
+- `contains` - Checks if elements with a specific key exist in the container.
-`equal_range` - Find and return both upper and lower bonds.<br />
+- `equal_range` - Finds and returns both the upper and lower bounds.
-`lower_bound` - Find and return the first element not smaller than the given element in the range.
-Work only on sorted range.
-You can provide your comparator.<br />
+    - `lower_bound` -  Finds and returns the first element not smaller than the given element in the range.
+This works only on sorted ranges, and you can provide your own comparator.
-`upper_bound` - Find and return the first element bigger than the given element in the range.
-Work only on sorted range.
-You can provide your comparator.<br />
+    - `upper_bound` - Finds and returns the first element bigger than the given element in the range.
+This also works only on sorted ranges, and you can provide your own comparator.

 | Type                  | `____count____`       | `___find___`          | `contains`            | `equal_range`         | `lower_bound` | `upper_bound`
 | :---:                 | :---:                 | :---:                 | :---:                 | :---:                 | :---:         | :---: